Suggestion: Watch the 5 minutes video tutorial before reading this article

 11. Finalizing the mortgage

-The final down payment required depends on your financial situation, how many homes you already have, your residential status, and what your occupation is, for example.
+The final down payment required differs depending on your financial situation, how many properties you have, your residential status, and your income, for example.

 - Your NIE number and certificate of non-residency